VIRTUAL-Understanding and Treating the Complex Puzzle of Non-Suicidal Self-Injury

 One of the most challenging problems for clinicians and other professionals is dealing effectively with non-suicidal self-injury (NSSI).
 Of special concern is that self-injury has moved from clinical populations such as those served in hospitals and group homes to the general population including middle, high school and college students.

-Self-injury will be distinguished from suicidal behavior in terms of a number of key characteristics but will also be discussed as a major risk factor for suicide attempts.
-The topic of social contagion of self-injury will also be addressed.
+Self-injury will be distinguished from suicidal behavior in terms of a number of key characteristics, but will also be discussed as a major risk factor for suicide attempts.

 A “Stepped Care Approach” regarding the management and treatment of self-injury will be reviewed, including: